Home >

 • Actively develop skills, knowledge, and abilities to maintain knowledge of best practices in neuroimaging data processing and analysis.

-• Optional but not required: Write and lead research grants as Principal Investigator, with support.
+• Write and lead research grants as Principal Investigator, with support

 • Maintain and manage storage of large datasets on RC high-performance computing array and facilitate access for authorized researchers.